shyaman/perabot-botpress/README.md

 - As the first stage of building this feature, we are working to get the details of the timetable of E14 Students in Computer Engineering Department.

 - Later, we will implement to get the timetable according to the relevant students.

+__4 Dec 2017__

+- We almost finished the first stage of this feature.

+- But there are some drawbacks in dialogflow when the user type a text with spelling mistakes.

+- This feature was tested via facebook messenger.

 ### Support or Contact